saidubundukamara/ib4me/IB4ME_PITCH_DECK.md

 **Q: What happens if you don't raise the full $35K?**
 A: We can launch with less, but with reduced marketing reach.
 The platform is built — we need capital for operations and customer acquisition, not development.

+**Q: Do you support organizations like NGOs and charities?**
+A: Yes.
+Organizations can register with full KYB (Know Your Business) verification, including registration certificates and tax documentation.
+They receive lower processing fees (2.0% vs 2.6%) and can run up to 8 campaigns simultaneously (vs 2 for individuals).
+This makes IB4ME ideal for established healthcare NGOs running multiple patient campaigns.

 ---